 - In Jingo, "71-hour Ahmed" points out that if this is a valid excuse for people to do bad things, then it's an equally valid excuse for those with a sense of justice to punish them:

 Oh, no doubt the man would suggest there were mitigating circumstances, that he had an unhappy childhood or was driven by Compulsive Well-Poisoning Disorder.
 But I have a compulsion to behead cowardly murderers.

 - Akma from "Earthbound" of the Homecoming Series teaches his followers that the way God wants them to act is whatever way they feel compelled.
 If you are hungry, it is because God wants you to eat.
 If you want to have sex, it is because God wants you to produce children.
 Therefore, if you feel repulsed by the company of "diggers" (a species of rodent-people used as an allegory for an oppressed race), then you have every right to exile them from the empire.

-- In The Dark Tower series, Eddie uses a combination of Appeal To Audacity and Logic Bomb to disable a malevolent AI with silly and nonsensical riddles.
+- In The Dark Tower series (the book Wizard and Glass), Eddie uses a combination of Appeal To Audacity and Logic Bomb to disable a malevolent AI with silly and nonsensical riddles.
 Roland, a very serious and straightforward Straight Man who had previously derided this tactic, is forced to apologize.
 Eddie waves it away saying that "you can't help your nature."